All True Man (song)

 "All True Man" is a song written by Jimmy Jam and Terry Lewis and recorded by American recording artist Alexander O'Neal.
-It is the first single from the singer's fourth solo studio album, All True Man (1991).
+It was released in 1991 by Tabu Records as the first single from the singer's fourth solo studio album, All True Man (1991).
 It is one of the artist's most recognizable signature songs, and a favourite of many O'Neal fans worldwide.

-Release

-Alexander O'Neal's 18th hit single, it reached #18 in the UK Singles Chart, his sixth and most recent single to reach the top 20 there.
-In the United States, the single reached #5 on Billboard's Hot R&B/Hip-Hop Singles & Tracks, narrowly missing the top 40 on the Billboard Hot 100.
+As his 18th hit single, it reached number 18 on the UK Singles Chart, his sixth and most recent single to reach the top 20 there.
+In the United States, the single reached number five on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart, narrowly missing the top 40 on the Billboard Hot 100.